mindspore-lab/mindone/examples/opensora_hpcai/docs/quick_start.md

-A mindspore implementation of [OpenSora](https://github.com/hpcaitech/Open-Sora) from hpcaitech.
+A mindspore implementation of [OpenSora](https://github.com/hpcaitech/Open-Sora) from HPC-AI Tech.

 ## TODOs
 - [x] STDiT implementation and inference